ThisBirchWood/crosspost/README.md

 - Have clearly stated and explained ethical and privacy guidelines for users.
 The student will design the architecture, implement data pipelines, integrate basic NLP models, and create an interactive dashboard.

 Beyond programming, the project involves applying ethical research principles, handling data responsibly, and designing for non-technical users.
 By the end, the project will demonstrate how computer science can bridge technology and social research — turning raw online interactions into meaningful cultural insights.

+## Scope

+This project focuses on:
+- Designing a modular data ingestion pipeline
+- Implementing backend data processing and storage
+- Integrating lightweight NLP-based analysis
+- Building a simple, accessible frontend for exploration and visualisation

 # Requirements